jack23247/blog/_posts/2024-12-10-openwrt-pirelli.md

 Several years ago I stumbled across [the DRG-A226M's page](https://oldwiki.archive.openwrt.org/toh/pirelli/drg_a226m) on the OpenWRT wiki and I decided to try and follow the steps: back then I was still quite green, but somehow I managed to crappily solder some wires to the pads for the serial port and install the OS on the router; I could never get it properly configured though.

 A few weeks ago, while I was going through my stuff, the router resurfaced and I decided to see if I could really get it going this time.
-The [router's page on the modern OpenWRT wiki](https://openwrt.org/toh/pirelli/drg_a226m) is quite outdated but still holds valuable information, and another interesting resource is [this forum thread (:italy:)](https://www.ilpuntotecnico.com/forum/index.php?topic=76469.0).
+The [router's page on the modern OpenWRT wiki](https://openwrt.org/toh/pirelli/drg_a226m) is quite outdated but still holds valuable information, and another interesting resource is [this forum thread (heads up: it's in pizza language 🍕🇮🇹)](https://www.ilpuntotecnico.com/forum/index.php?topic=76469.0).

 ## The Bootloader